Prices from £39.99

 If you still want to check your blood levels to see if you are getting enough vitamin D you can take the test.

 This result means that you have a low level of vitamin D in your body, but at this level most people don’t have any symptoms.
 It’s important to treat low vitamin D as it can lead to other health problems.
 You would only need to take a regular low dose of vitamin D if your test results show that you are insufficient.
 We call this a Vitamin D Continuation Treatment.

-If you are vitamin D insufficient, you can order vitamin D continuation treatment through Zava.
-Remember, you can order vitamin D supplements through our service whether you use our home test kit or go to the GP for a blood test.
+If you are vitamin D insufficient, you can request vitamin D continuation treatment through ZAVA.
+Remember, you can request vitamin D supplements through our service whether you use our home test kit or go to the GP for a blood test.

 This result means that you have a very low level of vitamin D in your body.
 We would recommend that you take a high dose of vitamin D to boost your levels quickly, you should then continue to take a low dose supplement long term.
 We call this a Vitamin D Starter Treatment.

-If you are vitamin D deficient, you can order vitamin D starter treatment through Zava.
-Remember, you can order vitamin D supplements through our service whether you use our home test kit or go to the GP for a blood test.
+If you are vitamin D deficient, you can request vitamin D starter treatment through ZAVA.
+Remember, you can request vitamin D supplements through our service whether you use our home test kit or go to the GP for a blood test.

 Pearce, S. H. S. and Cheetham, T. D. (2010).
 Diagnosis and management of vitamin D deficiency.
 British Medical Journal. [online] Available from: https://www.bmj.com/content/340/bmj.b5664. [accessed 12th February 2019].

 Thacher, T. D. and Clarke, B. L. (2011).
 Vitamin D insufficiency.
 Mayo Clinic Proceedings; 86(1): 50-60. [online] Available at: https://pubmed.ncbi.nlm.nih.gov/21193656/ [accessed 13th May 2021]